fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 Copy the CSR and paste it into the textbox from Comodo.

 Then, Comodo will ask you to choose a method to verify the ownership.
 I chose email verification.
-If you try CNAME verification, you might have trouble with it like I did.
+If you try CNAME verification, you might have trouble with it as I did.
 With email verification, I had to [set-up an email distro](https://optimwise.com/create-email-distribution-lists-with-google-apps/) at `admin@gaunacode.com` using my GSuite account.

 ![Choosing domain verification](/assets/uploads/choosing-comodo-validation.png "Choosing domain verification")